The Bay-Lake Regional Planning Commission is pleased to welcome

 We are still seeking an individual from

-interested individuals are required to complete and submit a short
+required to complete and submit a short application to the

-application to the Governor's Appointment Secretary in order to be
+Governor's Appointment Secretary in order to be considered for an

-the process to apply for one of the openings, please contact Rich
+apply for one of the openings, please contact Rich Malone.

 The Bay-Lake RPC is a full service public planning